 This game is played constantly in our home!

 4) Brownie Match – best games for preschoolers

 Brownie Match is a matching game that has young children using spatulas to flip brownies to find the matching numbers.

-This game is excellent for building memory skills and learning numbers.
+This game is excellent for building memory skills and number recognition.
 My kids love that the pieces look just like brownies!

 5) Memory Game